Paraná & São Paolo, Brazil,

 The latter, Paraná State was traditionally known as the largest coffee producing region in Brazil.
 Until Paraná was hit by the “Black Frost” in 1975.

-For the first time in recorded history, snow fell on the Paraná region, destroying most of the year’s harvest and 1.5 billion trees.
+For the first time in recorded history, snow fell on the Paraná region, destroying most of that year’s harvest and 1.5 billion trees.
 Over half of the country’s total growth.

 Helping local farmers produce coffee in a more ecological and sustainable way by implementing modern processing techniques.